EPFL-SwEnt-2024-LaStartUp/prd/template/2-history.md

 # History

-*Maximum 1 page*

-*Describe the V1 POC as planned by Sprint10.*

-The v1 Proof of Concept (PoC) for TripAdvisor build during the semester is a mobile application that allow users to create walking itineraries around interesting spots in a city.
-The application offers a social and interactive platform where users can record their own paths, add points of interest, and share their recorded paths with other users.
-It also proposes a following system to enable users to connect with their friends and share their paths with them.
+The v1 Proof of Concept (PoC) build during the semester is a mobile application designed to enhance the experience of exploring a city on foot by providing enjoyable walking itineraries around interesting spots.
+Users can record and share their own walking paths, discover and follow paths created by others, connect with their friends and stay updated with trending routes.
+They can also download paths for offline usage by adding them to their favorites.
+The ultimate goal is to transform every trip into a memorable journey shared with the community.

-The PoC was designed to enhance the experience of visiting a city by providing users with pleasant walking itineraries around spots of interest.

-*What did you learn?*

-From the V1 Proof of Concept we learned several valuable lessons.
+From the V1 Proof of Concept we learned several valuable lessons:

-- Security and Privacy are crucial in an application.
-TripTracker uses some sensitive information such as email addresses, first and last names and birthdays.
-This information needs to be kept secure to build trust in application, which is a crucial factor for its attractiveness.
+- **Security and Privacy:** Ensuring the security and privacy of user data (such as email addresses, names and birthdays) is crucial for building trust and attractiveness.
-- In the same idea of boosting attractiveness, it is necessary for us to listen to user feedback on a regular basis.
-This feedback needs to be discussed and addressed with pertinent updates that tackle the issues raised by users.
-- An app that is not responsive and that feels clunky will have a terrible retention rate of users.
+- **User Feedback:** Listening to and addressing user feedback is necessary for maintaining and improving the application.
-To ensure that users continue using TripTracker, the app needs to be well-optimized to present low response times when communicating with the database, ensuring short loading times.
-It also needs to use a responsive UI that presents up-to-date and reliable information.
+- **Performance and Responsiveness:** The application must be well-optimized with low response times and a responsive UI that provides up-to-date information to ensure user retention.
-- The user interface needs to also be fluid, with transitions to enhance navigation.
-It needs a well structured color scheme that helps organize information.
-This color scheme should be consistent across the different screens of the application to make it intuitive for the user.
-The UI needs to adapt to the user's phone settings (text size or dark mode) and to different screen sizes to reach as many users as possible.
+- **User Interface and User Experience:** The application must have a fluid, intuitive and user-friendly interface with consistent color schemes.
+The UI should adapt to user settings (such as font size and dark mode) and different screen sizes to reach a broad user base.

-*What is missing to bridge from PoC to MVP?*

-The PoC is a great starting point to test the concept and gather feedback from users, but to bridge from PoC to MVP, several features need to be added to the application.
-For example, the way users find trips could be improved by adding a functionality that would allows users to input the spots they want to visit and an estimation of the time they have to do so, and then they would be provided with some paths satisfying their criteria.
-It could also be a good idea to add a functionality enabling users to enter the point they want to get to, and the application would generate a path to get there by analyzing the paths already present in the database and retrieving the pleasant places on the way.
-Additionally, the application could be improved by adding a more complete way of giving feedback on the paths and the spots visited.
-We could for example add a way to write comments on paths and grade them on a scale of 1 to 5.

-On a more technical side, the application could be improved by adding new ways to login.
-We would also need to take the security and privacy of the various data generated in the application more seriously.
-The performance of the application could also be improved by optimizing the way the paths are stored and retrieved from the database.
+To transition from PoC to MVP, several features need to be added to transition from PoC to MVP, including trip discovery improvements, user feedback integration and enhanced security and privacy measures.
+Additionally, it's essential to implement ways to modify already recorded paths, and a more complete mechanism to react to other users' paths.
+Another important enhancement is to make points of interest available outside of recorded paths, allowing users to find interesting spots even if they are not following a path.
+On a more technical side, the application could also benefit from additional login methods, performance optimizations and data management enhancements.